 Materials NOT Offered:

-Unfortunately, we are unable to obtain the following materials: books owned by this library and temporarily in use; periodical volumes; newspaper articles; materials intended for reserve; bulky or fragile items; audio tapes, video tapes, and compact discs; reference books; and rare or valuable materials such as manuscripts.
+Casebooks/textbooks for current courses (including older editions); books owned by this library and temporarily in use; periodical volumes; newspaper articles; materials intended for reserve; bulky or fragile items; audio tapes, videotapes, and compact discs; reference books; and rare or valuable materials such as manuscripts.

 How much does it cost?